-Retail or "walk-in" clinics, located in Walgreens, CVS and HEB stores across the state, are a good alternative if you have an uncomplicated illness like a sore throat or earache and can't get an appointment with your primary care doctor.
-The cost is typically lower than an urgent care clinic, but be aware that retail clinics are not equipped to handle urgent health needs, such as a broken bone.
+Retail or "walk-in" clinics, such as those in Walgreens, CVS and HEB stores are good alternatives if you have a minor illness like a sore throat or earache and can't get an appointment with your PCP.

+The cost for retail clinics is typically lower than for urgent care clinics, but be aware that retail clinics can't handle urgent health needs, such as broken bones.